-Several years ago, my parents invited us to celebrate Christmas with them.
+Several years ago, not long after I had become a single parent, my parents invited us to celebrate Christmas with them.
 We had come through a stressful time and jumped at the chance.
 What could be nicer than a cosy family celebration?
 I would bring some special biscuits and the gingerbread house, one of the must-haves for a traditional German-style Christmas.
 It has to be just right, complete with Hansel and Gretel and the wicked witch.
 The tiny figures are handed down from my grandparents and there is even a black cat to stand on the roof.
 The gingerbread house is a challenge (here is the recipe if you’re interested).
 Made of honey, flour and spices, in thick slabs that are glued together with special icing, it’s stuck to a base and decorated with all kinds of sweets.
 Impressive as well as delicious!

 Published on ABC Open